itpaulin/itpaulin/README.md

 ### Hi, my name is Paulo Ricardo and this is my profile, welcome!🏝️

-- 💻I’m currently searching for a Full Stack Engineer job.
+- 💻I’m currently searching for a Open Source Project that I can contribute.
 - 🧑‍🎓 I’m studing at CEFET-RJ College
 - ⚡ I’m currently studing React Native.